fjhickernell/MCM-2025-Program/preprocess/README.md

 	- last 2 rows do not look right as they have no first and last names of presenters
 *  Special Session Abstracts:
    	- Some values are empty in the column `Special Session Title`
+* Contributed Talk Submissions
+    - Some talks are not assigned to a Technical Session

 ### Missing data